-After the binding of the primer, its time to expand the DNA strand.
-Here in extension step the Taq DNA polymerase comes in action and adds dNTPs to the DNA strand.
+After the binding of the primer, it’s time to expand the DNA strand.
+Here in the extension step the Taq DNA polymerase comes into action and adds dNTPs to the DNA strand.
 The temperature for the extension is 72ºC for 45 seconds.

 After completing all steps one more time the final extension is performed for 7 minutes.
 The graphical representation of each PCR step is explained in the figure below: